 OWASP Top 10 for Docker and Kubernetes Security

-Modern cloud infrastructure is powered by containers and Kubernetes.
+Modern cloud infrastructure runs on containers and Kubernetes.
 While these technologies bring speed, scalability, and efficiency, they also introduce new security risks.
-As organizations shift more workloads to containerized environments, understanding the OWASP Top 10 for Docker & Kubernetes Security becomes essential for protecting applications and sensitive data.
+As organizations shift more workloads to containerized environments, understanding the OWASP Top 10 for Docker and Kubernetes Security becomes essential for protecting applications and sensitive data.

-This guide breaks down the most critical container and Kubernetes security risks—what they are, why they matter, and how to mitigate them with practical best practices.
+This guide covers the most critical container and Kubernetes security risks.
+What they are, why they matter, and how to mitigate them with practical best practices.

 1. Container Image Vulnerabilities